Working on something completely unrelated, I stumbled across this comment in a Rust project:

 }

-it varies depending on the number of elements in rest
+(the number of elements in rest

 Our trait implementations now expect a const